na-stewart/sanic-security/README.md

 Familiarity with [Sanic](https://github.com/huge-success/sanic) and [Tortoise ORM](https://tortoise-orm.readthedocs.io/en/latest/index.html)
 is recommended.

-First you have to create a configuration file called auth.ini in the project directory.
+First you have to create a configuration file called security.ini in the project directory.
 Make sure Python's working directory is the project directory.
 Below is an example of its contents:

 WARNING: You must set a custom secret, or you will compromise your encoded sessions.